Looking for support for your finance function? Book a time with an expert.

 Weak Form EMH: Past Prices Tell No Future

-This form directly challenges technical analysis, which attempts to predict future prices based on past price patterns and trading activity.
+This is effectively an insult to technical analysis, in that it attempts to project future stock prices based on past stock price action and activity.

 Semi-Strong Form EMH: Public Information Is Already Priced